 Can I trade gold through forex brokers from India?

 Yes, XAU/USD CFDs are available through international brokers like Exness.
 You can also trade gold futures on MCX through SEBI-registered brokers.
+You may also find our options trading guide for India helpful.

 What is the best time to trade gold from India?